Embrace Multisets: Prime Factorization, GCD, and LCM

 Click for proof

-We noted above that $\factor$ and $\mult$ are bijections and inverses of each other.
-Hence, it suffices to show that $\factor$ is a homomorphism of lower-bounded lattices and preserves multiplication.
+We noted above that fact and mult are bijections and inverses of each other.
+Hence, it suffices to show that fact is a homomorphism of lower-bounded lattices and preserves multiplication.

 meets,